Banking Basics

 When it comes to international ATM fees, Wise is a better choice.

-There is a 2% fee for withdrawals abroad.
-Still, there are exceptions.
-You can withdraw €200 a month for free.
+Wise offers 2 withdrawals of up to 200 EUR each month for free per account.
 It is a cost-effective option if you don’t have a high cash withdrawal need.
-However, above this amount, there is a 1.75% fee and a 50p withdrawal fee.
+However, above this amount, there is a 1.75% fee and a 0.5 EUR withdrawal fee.

 In addition, you may have to pay a conversion fee.
 In which case?
 If the currency of the place where you withdraw money is not the same as the currency of your account.